 Ultimately, you receive approval for study abroad courses through a Course Approval Form.
 Both email approvals--when attached to the paper course approval form--, and inked signatures are accepted on the Course Approval Form.

 STEP-BY-STEP INSTRUCTIONS FOR REQUESTING COURSE APPROVALS VIA EMAIL

 - Email the corresponding department and request an evaluation of the selected study abroad course(s).

 - Attach a copy of your current unofficial UM transcript

-- Attach course syllabi/descriptions (usually found on affiliate websites)
+- Attach the appropriate course syllabus (usually found on partner websites)